The best Wi-Fi speakers and music systems of 2017

 Chromecast Audio

-While we're still not sold on the Google Home -- it still has some way to go before it challenges the Echo -- the Chromecast Audio is fully formed and a giant-killer.
+While the Google Home is getting better, it still has some distance to go before it challenges the Echo, but in contrast the Chromecast Audio is fully formed and a giant-killer.
 The Chromecast Audio includes multiroom music capabilities, compatibility with Spotify and hi-res audio support across the board.
 On an Android device, with universal support for any audio app, it's near perfect; iOS users, meanwhile, just need to make sure their favorite apps are compatible -- thankfully, Spotify, Pandora, iHeartRadio, Google Play Music, Deezer and dozens more make the cut.
 Those quibbles notwithstanding, it's the best way we can think of to spend $35 on upgrading your existing home hi-fi.
 Read the review of the Google Chromecast Audio.

 Sonos Play:5 (2015)